Plum Island (Massachusetts): Avians

 Plum Island and its surrounding estuaries are a popular destination for birders.
 Plum Island Sound is on a migratory route for many varieties of birds, as well as being a nesting area for piping plovers.
 Much of the beach in the National Wildlife Refuge is closed to visitors during the nesting season, which can last most of the warm months.

 Several prepared observation posts of birds are usually populated by birders with equipment ranging from simple binoculars to expensive telephoto cameras.
 Some posts are blinds; others are simply a paved shoulder with a sign.
 Birds are usually observed in the native salt-water marshes, the artificial fresh-water marshes and the thickets and isolated trees of the refuge.

 The birds most commonly observed are listed in the visitor center in the refuge.
 They are the greater yellowlegs, mallard duck, least sandpiper, great egret, snowy egret, herring gull, great black-backed gull, osprey, Canada goose, tree swallow, gray catbird, killdeer, glossy ibis, red-winged blackbird, northern mockingbird, least tern, piping plover and peregrine falcon.

 Beach and dune pests

 Greenhead flies

 The greatest visible pest to humans is the greenhead fly.
 Before insect control they swarmed the beach and dunes so thickly as to make human presence there difficult if not impossible from June through September.
 In recent years the near elimination of the population with traps has reduced their impact to an occasional bite.

 Ticks

 The dog tick and the deer tick enter the clothing of their victim from the vegetation and later crawl into the soft tissue, where they attach themselves.
 Dog ticks are less harmful, except to dogs, from whom they can in sufficient numbers remove a dangerous amount of blood.
 Deer ticks often carry Lyme disease, which is endemic to the region.

 Mosquitoes

 The mosquito is a pest everywhere in Massachusetts.
 Mosquito control has reduced the presence of the pest in the Newbury region.
-A few cases of eastern equine encephalitis virus, carried by mosquitoes, occur each year.